magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-392-->

 *  The same error message is now displayed by the API and on the storefront when trying to retrieve the tier prices of a product with duplicate records.
-Previously, `PUT rest/all/V1/products/tier-prices` returned an incorrect error message.
+Previously, `PUT /V1/products/tier-prices` returned an incorrect error message.

 <!--- ACP2E-345-->

-*  {{ site.data.var.ee }}now provides validation error messages when you try to add a product URL key with a trailing hyphen.
+*  {{ site.data.var.ee }} now provides validation error messages when you try to add a product URL key with a trailing hyphen.
 Informative tooltip text is also available.

 <!--- ACP2E-274-->